haider2117/multimodal-rag-system/README.md

 	your main results (we included run commands above).

 If you want, I can now:
-- Patch `GEN_Q1.ipynb` to remove the Colab upload cell and use the local `data/pdfs/` loader automatically, and add the Tesseract/poppler hints inline.
+- Patch `multimodal-rag-training.ipynb` to remove the Colab upload cell and use the local `data/pdfs/` loader automatically, and add the Tesseract/poppler hints inline.
 - Create a `README` screenshot and short description tailored for your resume.